gatsby-uc/gatsby-plugin-s3/README.md

 - [See the `with-serverless` example](TODO)
 Advanced example that will show you how to set up a fully featured serverless stack with:
     - S3.
-    - CloudFront in front of S3.
+    - CloudFront in front of S3. (optional)
     - Lambda serverless functions.

 ## Why not use amplify-cli?